jhpyle/docassemble/_docs/development.md

 This mindset can be present even when you are a computer programmer yourself.
 After you have "finished" the application, you want to be able to move on and do other things.
-Making changes to an application is something you don't feel like you have time to do.
+Making changes to an application is something you feel like you don't have time to do.
 Even if you budgeted time for "maintenance," because you expected there was a finite probability that something would need to be fixed, you would still like to minimize the time you spend fixing bugs.

-Another aspect of the common mindset is to think of web applications as falling into the "information technology" bucket.
-If there are quality problems, people think "that's an IT issue" that needs to be delegated to a person with computer skills, even when the quality issues are actually related to poor communication or poor design, neither of which are information technology problems.
+Another aspect of the common mindset is to think of web applications as falling under the "information technology" umbrella.
+If there are quality problems, people think it's an "IT issue" that needs to be delegated to a person with computer skills, even when the quality issues are actually related to poor communication or poor substantive design, neither of which are information technology problems.

-People who are involved in the development of a web application but lack technology skills often feel a lack of agency over the way the application operates.
-Sometimes this is because the engineers do not allow them to have such agency.
-Other times, the non-technical people do have agency, but do not exercise it because of "learned helplessness"; they know that problem-solving is difficult, and they can avoid it by telling themselves that the task of problem-solving is someone else's responsibility, namely, the "IT people."

 These ways of thinking are bound to result in low-quality web applications.